kapilchandel5/NASA-Astronomy-Picture/README.md

 Run NasaAstronomyTests taget for testcases
-Run NetworkService taget for Newtwork service module Run NetworkServiceTests taget for Newtwork service module test cases Improvement scope
+Run NetworkService taget for Newtwork service module Run NetworkServiceTests taget for Newtwork service module test cases

+##Improvement scope
-Needs to setup Depndacy Injection
+Needs to setup dependency Injection
-Image donwloading caching should be in NetworkService Module For UI needs to create Design Materail module
+Network layer and cache can be losely coupled
 Code refactoring required at some places.
-Test cases needs more covrage
+Need to added test cases